d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

     satp (0x180):
     satp 0x00000000 [ Mode: Bare ]

-In this mode, no translation is made between virtual and physical addresses.
+In this mode, no translation is made between virtual and physical addresses (sometimes this is called an identity mapping, identity paging, identity mapped paging or 1:1 paging).
 The same address we use in our program is the one which will be accessed in memory.
 There aren't many interesting things happening regarding translation for now, but we encourage the reader to return here after learning about